yjschein/Predicting_Used_Car_Price/README.md

 The dataset that I used for this project was webscraped from craigslist and taken by me from Kaggle.

 ## Graphs:
 1. I graphed the fuel type against the average price for each fuel type to see which type of used car costs the most.
 I found that electric cars cost on average $10,000 more than gas cars.
 This is not surprising due to the innovation and excitement that comes along with purchasing an electric car.
+Furthermore, as a result of purchasing an electric car, the owner is saving thousands of dollars in gas.
 ![fuelPrice](images/Fuel_vs_Price.png)
 2. I graphed the total miles used by the car (odometer) against the price of the car to see what the effect is.
 I found that the more miles a car accumulated costs more than a car with fewer  miles
 ![odometerPrice](images/Odometer_vs_Price.png)